nickpending/nickpending.github.io/_posts/2024-10-31-announcing-censyspy.md

 1. DNS Records: Grabs FQDNs from forward/reverse DNS lookups
 2. SSL/TLS Certificates: Extracts additional FQDNs from certificate SANs

-Here's where it gets interesting - while Censys is great at showing you what's live right now, there's value in tracking what you find over time.
-The Censys API doesn't have a "first seen" parameter, so we have to work around that limitation by maintaining our own dataset of discoveries.

 ## Use

 Basic usage is straightforward: